raydavis/myberkeley/README.txt

-8. To actually load data, from the myberkeley directory run mvn -Dsling.loaddata integration-test to load 20 random users, the default number plus the users defined in ./myberkeley/integration/src/main/scripts/json_data.js.
+8. To actually load data, from the myberkeley directory run mvn -Dsling.loaddata integration-test this will load data to the default server - http://localhost:8080/, loading the default number of random users - 20 - plus the users defined in ./myberkeley/integration/src/main/scripts/json_data.js.

-or run
+or to load data to another server and/or another number of random users, run mvn -Dsling.loaddata -Dloaddata.server=${server} -Dloaddata.numusers=${numusers} integration-test where ${server} should be replaced with a full server URL such as https://portal-dev.berkeley.edu/ and ${numusers} should be replaced with the number you want, e.g. 50.

-mvn -Dsling.loaddata -Dloaddata.numusers=5 integration-test
+These choices would user the command line: mvn -Dsling.loaddata -Dloaddata.server=https://portal-dev.berkeley.edu/ -Dloaddata.numusers=50 integration-test
-to load another number, in this case 5, of random users.
+NOTE: the trailing slash on the server URL is required

 All users will be given the password "testusers".

 9. The above user-load includes records keyed to the LDAP UIDs of MyBerkeley project